TheJacksonLaboratory/pyBedGraph/README.md

 - Finds the mean, approximate mean, median, max, min, coverage, or standard deviation for an interval

 # Improvements:
-- Much faster (>100x)
+- Much faster (>200x) for exact statistics

 # Downsides:
 - Uses much more memory
     - 16 bytes per line in bedGraph file
-    - 8 bytes per basePair in chromosome loaded
+    - 4 bytes per basePair in chromosome loaded
 - Loading the bedGraph file takes a few minutes if it is large

 # Usage: